Renault Kadjar SUV - Engines, drive & performance

 The Renault Kadjar’s petrol engine is punchy and the car is better to drive than some other SUVs

-The engines that have made up the Renault Kadjar's range are borrowed from the Nissan Qashqai, which uses a lot of the same mechanical parts.
-A 148bhp diesel with four-wheel-drive was available from 2018 onwards but now the Kadjar isn’t available with a diesel engine or four-wheel drive.
+The engines that have made up the Renault Kadjar‘s range are borrowed from the Nissan Qashqai, which uses a lot of the same mechanical parts.
+A 148bhp diesel with four-wheel drive was available from 2018 onwards, but now the Kadjar can’t be bought new with either a diesel engine or four-wheel drive.

 The Renault is, however, very good to drive on the road.
 The steering is precise and the Kadjar turns into corners well.
 There’s a lot of grip on offer and, for a tall-riding SUV, the Kadjar does a good job of keeping body lean at bay.

-All engines are smooth and the 1.3-litre petrol is quite punchy given its small size.
-The diesel has plenty of power in the middle of the rev range, which is useful for overtaking and towing safely.
+All engines are smooth, and the 1.3-litre petrol is quite punchy given its small size, but it's powerful enough to make quick progress around town and on motorways.
+The petrol unit is also fairly quiet at lower speeds, but can become more vocal if you work it hard to get up to speed.
+When it was available, the diesel offered plenty of power in the the middle of the rev range, which is useful for overtaking and towing safely.

-While two petrols and a diesel used to be available, you can now only pick the 1.3-litre engine called the TCe 140.
+While two petrols and a diesel used to be available, you can now have only the TCe 140 1.3-litre model.
 Its 138bhp is enough for driving around town, where the Kadjar feels pretty sprightly.
-It can feel a little strained at times when overtaking, despite its 0-62mph time of 9.4 seconds looking quick on paper.
+It can feel a little strained at times when overtaking, despite its 0-62mph time of 9.8 seconds looking quick on paper.